medialab/minet/docs/cli.md

 Gather data from Instagram.

 optional arguments:
   -h, --help                                      show this help message and exit --rcfile RCFILE                                 Custom path to a minet configuration file.
   -o OUTPUT, --output OUTPUT                      Path to the output file.
 By default, the results will be printed to stdout.

 actions:
+  {hashtag,user-posts,user-followers,user-following}
-  {hashtag,user-posts}        Actions to perform on Instagram.
+                                                  Actions to perform on Instagram.

 ```